fastovetsilya/ProbGBT/README.md

 1. **Quantile Transformation**: Generating non-uniformly spaced quantiles with more focus on the tails of the distribution
 2. **Multi-Quantile Regression**: Training a CatBoost model to predict multiple quantiles simultaneously (or separate models for each quantile)
 3. **PDF Estimation**: Computing the probability density function from quantiles
-4. **Calibration** (optional): Using conformal prediction to ensure statistical validity of the confidence intervals
+4. **Calibration** (enabled by default): Using conformal prediction to ensure statistical validity of the confidence intervals

 ### Technical Details on PDF Generation

-The PDF generation process in ProbGBT involves several sophisticated steps:
+The PDF generation process in ProbGBT involves several steps:

 1. **Non-uniform Quantile Generation**:
    - Instead of using uniformly spaced quantiles, ProbGBT transforms them using the normal distribution's PPF (Percent Point Function) and CDF (Cumulative Distribution Function)